Skip to Content

 • member of the IUPAP Working Group 21: Physics for Climate Change Action and Sustainable Development

-• active volunteer with the nonprofit Palestinian Students & Scholars At Risk (PSSAR.org)
+• volunteer with the nonprofit Palestinian Students & Scholars At Risk (PSSAR.org)

 PhD Students